Causes of a food allergy

 The rise in food allergy cases

-The number of people with food allergies has risen sharply over the past few decades, although the reason is unclear.
-For example, the number of children admitted to hospital for food-related anaphylaxis since 1990 has risen seven-fold.
+The number of people with food allergies has risen sharply over the past few decades and, although the reason is unclear, other allergic conditions such as atopic dermatitis have also increased.

 One theory behind the rise is that a typical child's diet has changed considerably over the last 30 to 40 years.